vidjil/vidjil/doc/server.md

 ## Using CloneDB [Under development]

-!!! note
-  This documentation is not suitable for py4web version of server.
-  Please wait for release 2025.06 to be fixed.
-  If you need to use it until this date, please [contact us](mailto:support@vidjil.org).

 The [CloneDB](https://gitlab.inria.fr/vidjil/clonedb) has to be installed independently of the Vidjil platform.

 Then one can easily extract data to be used with CloneDB.
-A script is provided (`server/scripts-web2py/create_clone_db.py`) which produces a FASTA file to be indexed with CloneDB.
+A script is provided (`server/py4web/apps/vidjil/scripts/create_clone_db.py`) which produces a FASTA file to be indexed with CloneDB.
 This script takes as parameter the FASTA output file and one (or many) group IDs, which correspond to the groups having access to the datasets.
-Note that for the moment the Vidjil platform only allow a per group access to the CloneDB.
+Note that for the moment the Vidjil platform only allows a per group access to the CloneDB.

 The FASTA output filename must follow the format `clonedb_XXX.fa` where `XXX` is replaced with the group ID.

-Make sure that the `DIR_CLONEDB` variable is set in `defs.py` and points to the CloneDB server directory.
+Make sure that the `DIR_CLONEDB` variable points to the CloneDB server directory (default is `/usr/share/clonedb/` and can be overriden in .env files).
 Make sure that in this directory the `clonedb_defs.py` has been filled correctly.

 Then index the created FASTA file with the CloneDB index (follow the instructions from CloneDB).